 Create authentication tokens

-Authentication tokens let users of Splunk platform environments access Representational State Transfer (REST) endpoint resources or use the Splunk CLI in those environments.
+Authentication tokens let users of Splunk platform environments access Representational State Transfer (REST) endpoint resources or use the Splunk CLI in Splunk Enterprise environments.
 You can create tokens in Splunk Web or use an API call to a REST endpoint on the instance where the tokens are to reside.

 At this time, you can not use the CLI to create authentication tokens.